caeserlettuce/dapug-console/README.md

   <br> thank god i wrote this console to depend on functions or this patch would not be possible

   <br>
+  - update on the patch: i don't think i need to use extra elements, i just need to have a json object where every new append command makes a new key with an id number, and the value is set to the current message, and then i can have a screenUpdate() function that will update the screen, that way i can go and edit *specific* entries, which is what i want
+  - im also removing the fancy clear command
+  - byebye clear command that wasn't really that fancy
+  - no im using elements because that'll just make things faster (hopefully???)
+  - because it'll only update the elements that need to be updated

 - [x] fix uparrow command history thing
   - this involves rewriting it's code (fun)